 4 Amount of allowances for credit losses on purchased credit-deteriorated assets.
-ASU 2016-13 introduces the concept of purchased credit-deteriorated (PCD) assets as a replacement for purchased credit-impaired (PCI) assets.
-The PCD asset definition covers a broader range of assets than the PCI asset definition.
-As defined in ASU 2016-13, broader range of assets than the PCI asset definition.
-As defined in ASU 2016-13, "purchased credit-deteriorated assets" are acquired individual financial assets (or acquired groups of financial assets with similar risk characteristics) accounted for in accordance with ASC Topic 326, Financial Instruments-Credit Losses, that, as of the date of acquisition, have experienced a more-than-insignificant deterioration in credit quality since origination, as determined by the acquiring institution's assessment.
+"Purchased credit-deteriorated assets" are acquired individual financial assets (or acquired groups of financial assets with similar risk characteristics) accounted for in accordance with ASC Topic 326, Financial Instruments-Credit Losses, that, as of the date of acquisition, have experienced a more-than-insignificant deterioration in credit quality since origination, as determined by the acquiring institution's assessment.

-ASU 2016-13 requires institutions to estimate and record a credit loss allowance for a PCD asset at the time of purchase.
+Institutions are required to estimate and record a credit loss allowance for a PCD asset at the time of purchase.
 The credit loss allowance is then added to the purchase price to determine the amortized cost basis of the asset for financial reporting purposes.
 Post-acquisition increases in credit loss allowances on PCD assets will be established through a charge to earnings.
-This accounting treatment for PCD assets is different from the current treatment of PCI assets, for which institutions are not permitted to estimate and recognize credit loss allowances at the time of purchase.
-Rather, in general, credit loss allowances for PCI assets are estimated subsequent to the purchase only if there is deterioration in the expected cash flows from the assets.